Pet Insurance Waiting Periods: Accident, Illness, Orthopedic

 Verify current waiting periods at policy purchase — every carrier publishes them in the policy schedule.
 Trupanion's structure is unusual: a single 30-day window covers both illness and orthopedic, which is more restrictive for non-orthopedic claims but simpler than the 3-tier structure.

-Several carriers (modern carriers, Pets Best) reduce the 6-month orthopedic waiting period to the standard 14 days if you submit a vet-confirmed musculoskeletal exam at enrollment showing no concerns.
-This is the highest-leverage move for any large-breed dog owner — five and a half months of additional coverage for the cost of one $80 vet exam.
+Florida HB 655 explicitly requires carriers to allow the illness and orthopedic waiting periods to be waived after a post-purchase vet exam.
+Outside Florida, several national carriers (Pets Best, Embrace, others) reduce the longer 6-month orthopedic waiting period to ~14 days with a vet-confirmed musculoskeletal exam at enrollment showing no concerns.
+Worth doing for any large-breed dog — months of additional coverage for the cost of one $80 vet exam.

 What the exam typically requires: